doeixd/Open-Commerce-Standard/docs/web-payments-spc-validation.md

 - ✅ Features are optional (servers can choose not to advertise)
 - ✅ Clients degrade gracefully if not supported
-- ✅ No changes to core OCS schemas
+- ✅ No changes to core OCP schemas
 - ✅ Existing implementations unaffected

 ### 4.4 Versioning Compliance